 Mesa and Chandler-Gilbert Community College

-Chandler-Gilbert Community College (CGCC) and Mesa Community College (MCC) are two of 10 colleges that comprise the Maricopa County Community Colleges District.
-Together, CGCC and MCC serve nearly 60,000 students annually in the East Valley.
+Chandler-Gilbert Community College (CGCC) and Mesa Community College (MCC) are two of 10 colleges, two skill centers and numerous education centers in the Maricopa County Community Colleges District.
+Together, CGCC and MCC serve more than 60,000 students annually in the East Valley.

-The colleges share a number of priorities.
-First is the emphasis on keeping college affordable.
-With tuition at $81 per credit hour for in-county students, full-time students pay just $2,430 a year.
-According to the Arizona Board of Regents, this is 25% of the average annual tuition for a full-time student attending a state university (based on 30 credit hours).
-On top of tuition savings, the colleges offer a number of free services to help students including free admission, testing, financial aid services, academic advising, career planning, tutoring, personal counseling and parking.
+Keeping college affordable is a Maricopa Community College priority.
+With tuition at $84 per credit hour for Maricopa County residents, students pay 75 percent less for 30 credit hours than the average annual tuition for a full-time student attending a state university, according to the Arizona Board of Regents.
+On top of tuition savings, the colleges offer numerous services at no charge such as free admission, testing, financial aid assistance, academic advising, career planning, tutoring, personal counseling and parking.

-Many parents and students are concerned about transferring from a community college to four-year universities.
-CGCC and MCC students can take advantage of more than 30 transfer partnerships with colleges and universities throughout the country, including the three state universities and the five new universities recently opened in Mesa.
+Students find it is a great choice to begin at a community college and transfer to four-year universities.
+CGCC and MCC students can take advantage of more than 50 transfer partnerships with colleges and universities throughout the country including Arizona’s three state universities.

-One example is their honors program.
-Students are challenged to reach their highest potential through a rigorous multi-disciplinary curriculum supported by related extra-curricular activities.
-MCC offers 25 Honors Only classes limited to 20 students per class, enabling class topics to be investigated more in-depth.
-CGCC boasts the second highest number of honor students in the district and a five-star Phi Theta Kappa honor society chapter.
+Mesa Community College’s honors program challenges students to reach their highest potential through a rigorous multi-disciplinary curriculum supported by related extra-curricular activities.
+The college offers honors-students-only classes enabling topics to be investigated in-depth.
+MCC’s Phi Theta Kappa chapter is ranked number two internationally.
+CGCC boasts the second highest number of honor students in the District and has a five-star Phi Theta Kappa honor society chapter.

-Both colleges emphasize service learning; a teaching and learning method that connects meaningful community service with academic instruction through guided reflection.
-MCC and CGCC both have been named to the President’s Higher Education Community Service Honor Roll for the past six and seven years, respectively.
-Last year, more than 2,000 MCC students contributed nearly 125,000 community service hours to local businesses and nonprofit organizations.
+Both colleges emphasize service learning, which is a teaching and learning method that connects meaningful community service with academic instruction.
+For such service, MCC was honored by the Carnegie Foundation for Community Engagement.
+Both colleges have been named to the President’s Higher Education Community Service Honor Roll.
+Since 2002, more than 20,000 MCC student and AmeriCorps volunteers have contributed more than 2 million hours to local businesses and nonprofit organizations.

-Each college has two state-of-the-art campuses and a learning center providing outstanding transfer, career and technical programs, workforce development, and life-long learning opportunities.
-Students will discover unique learning environments and campus personalities at each college location to fit their individual learning style.
+MCC and CGCC each have two state-of-the-art campuses and a learning center providing outstanding transfer, career and technical programs, workforce development and life-long learning opportunities.

 Located in the heart of Arizona’s technology corridor, CGCC has a strong emphasis on providing science, technology, engineering, and mathematics (STEM) programs.
 The school recently received a $600,000 grant from the National Science Foundation for STEM scholarships, and $2 million from a larger $13.5 million U.S. Department of Labor grant to create programs that prepare students for high-wage, high-skill jobs in the energy field.